-As discussed in our article “Family Law: Formalising Agreements reached between the parties by Deeds of Settlement & Court Orders”, there are many different ways parties in a Family Law dispute are able to finalise their agreement.
+Our article “Family Law: Formalising Agreements reached between the parties by Deeds of Settlement & Court Orders”, discussed the many different ways parties in a Family Law dispute are able to finalise their agreement.
 One option for parenting matters is for parents to enter into a Family Parenting Plan.

 What is a Parenting Plan?

 Family Law Parenting Plans are written, signed and dated agreements between separated parents that deal with parenting matters.
 These agreements are as individual as the family involved and there is no “standard” parenting arrangement.

 Parenting arrangements could include a number of issues such as:

 - Where a child will live and with whom;